discordjs/guide/guide/keyv/README.md

 ### Command handler

 This guide uses a very basic command handler with some added complexity to allow for multiple prefixes.
-For more a more robust command handler, look at the [command handling](/command-handling/) guide.
+For a more robust command handler, look at the [command handling](/command-handling/) guide.

 ```js
 client.on('message', async message => {